Volue-Public/energy-mesh-python/docs/source/external_auth.rst

 Mesh supports OAuth 2.0 JSON Web Token (JWT) access tokens.
 They need to meet the following requirements:

-- Access token signed using RSA algorithm.
+- The access token signed using RSA algorithm.
 - Authorization is done using `roles` claim that must be part of the access token.
 - User's claims: `name` and `oid` must be part of the access token.